Paul Senior

 I consider each individual to be unique, to possess value and to be deserving of respect in choosing their own direction in life and the values which define them.

-It is my belief that you are the sole expert in your internal world and the only person who accurately understands how you feel, the only one who can decide who and how you should be, what the true meaning of your life is and how it should be lived.
+I believe that you are the sole expert in your internal world and the only person who accurately understands how you feel, the only one who can decide who and how you should be, what the true meaning of your life is and how it should be lived.

 I also believe that the therapeutic relationship between us will be the most important aspect of counselling.
-This therapeutic relationship can provide you with a space to feel truly accepted, heard and understood in a non-judgemental empathic environment, you will experience me as a real and genuine person within this relationship.
+This therapeutic relationship can provide you with a space to feel truly accepted, heard and understood in a non-judgemental empathic environment.
+You will experience me as a real and genuine person within this relationship.
 I will be open and transparent with my feelings and emotions as I experience them in the moment, rather than assuming the role of an expert dispensing prescriptive solutions to your problems.

-I am not the expert in your life, I believe that the answers are within yourself and my role in therapy is to be alongside you, to support you, to understand, to explore, to challenge where appropriate and also to clarify.
+I am not the expert in your life, I believe that the answers are within yourself, and my role in therapy is to be alongside you, to support you, to understand, to explore, to challenge where appropriate and also to clarify.
 I am accustomed to long spells of silence, tears and strong emotions being expressed.

 Issues I work with

-Issues I work with include; bereavement, anticipatory grief, depression, anxiety, stress, low self esteem, self harm, suicidal ideation, work related stress, relationships, domestic abuse, drug & alcohol misuse, loneliness, isolation, life transitions, retirement issues, childhood sexual abuse, childhood emotional abuse, childhood physical abuse, eating disorders, war / veteran related mental health issues, including PTSD and family / re-integration issues.
+Issues I work with include; bereavement, anticipatory grief, depression, anxiety, stress, low self esteem, self harm, suicidal ideation, work related stress, relationships, domestic abuse, drug & alcohol misuse, loneliness, isolation, life transitions, retirement issues, childhood sexual abuse, childhood emotional abuse, childhood physical abuse, eating disorders, war/veteran related mental health issues, including PTSD and family/re-integration issues.

 How we could work together;